bm2-lab/iGWOS/README.md

       -gpu GPU          select a gpu device to perform cas-offinder and/or deepcrispr, default=0
       -o OUTPUT         the output folder, default=data/
-      -cp {0,1}         whether to draw a circos plot to visualize the predicted off-target profile, default=1
+      -circos {0,1}     whether to draw a circos plot to visualize the predicted off-target profile, default=1

     subcommands: